 We’ve seen those cheesy posters with a cat clinging to a tree limb with the inscription “A failure to plan, is a plan to fail.”
 As corny as it is, the truth in that statement is huge.
 What sets growth driven apart is that the planning phase focuses more on setting goals around the user and less on styling.
 This phase is all about collecting the data we have, both marketing and sales and putting it to work.
 There is also additional research done around the buyer persona and what things they are looking for in a website.
 The two final components of this stage are critical.
 The development of a “wish list” and then prioritize that list in order to set the foundation for developing your design cycle.

 The Development Phase:

-Here’s where you get you hands dirty.
-In this phase we put all of the research and data we gathered into action.
-In the traditional design process, many agencies spend very little time in the planning phase and a majority of the time in the development phase.
+Here’s where you get your hands dirty.
+In this phase, we put all of the research and data we gathered into action.
+In the traditional design process, many agencies spend very little time in the planning phase and the majority of the time in the development phase.
 Because not enough of the right planning was done upfront this is often where most projects stall and end up costing more.

 The Learning Phase: